Principles for Deciding

 [59] For other analyses, see Rebecca Tushnet, Power Without Responsibility: Intermediaries and the First Amendment, George Washington Law Review, vol. 76 (2008), 101; Orit Fischman-Afori, Online Rulers as Hybrid Bodies: The Case of Infringing Content Monitoring, University of Pennsylvania Journal of Constitutional Law, vol. 23 (2021), 351.

-[59] Under this principle, we shall refine judicial standards for reviewing the enforcement of copyright online and differentiate between criteria for civil relief and for criminal sanctions.
+[60] Under this principle, we shall refine judicial standards for reviewing the enforcement of copyright online and distinguish criteria for civil relief and for criminal sanctions.

 [61] This issue may be distinguished from: Who has standing to sue?
 See Paul Edward Geller, International Copyright: The Introduction, § 6[2][a], in International Copyright Law and Practice, ed.
 Lionel Bently (LexisNexis, 2018).